Carmakers show their caution on electric cars at Los Angeles Auto Show

 The battery, which adds $1,125 to the price, is not large enough to qualify for clean air credits in California.

 GMC built only 200 vehicles for 2016 for the California market and most have been sold.
-GMC is still weighing how many to make for next year, said Stuart Pierce, senior marketing manager for GMC.
+It is still weighing how many to make for next year, said Stuart Pierce, GMC senior marketing manager.

 "We're trying to gauge receptiveness right now," said Pierce, who added that truck customers "maybe wouldn't be ready to go so far" as a hybrid or fully-electric vehicle.

-Audi (VOWG_p.DE) and Jaguar [TAMOJL.UL] plan to release electric SUVs in 2018, and BMW (BMWG.DE) will launch an electric Mini in 2019.
-Audi parent company Volkswagen says it will build 30 new electric vehicles by 2025.
+Audi and Jaguar plan to release electric SUVs in 2018, and BMW will launch an electric Mini in 2019.
+Audi parent Volkswagen says it will build 30 new electric vehicles by 2025.

 But Volkswagen's offering this year at the show?
 The 2017 Atlas SUV with a gasoline engine.

-"We are expanding VW's line up to meet America's demand for SUVs," said Hinrich Woebcken, Volkswagen of America CEO.
+"We are expanding VW's line-up to meet America's demand for SUVs," said Hinrich Woebcken, Volkswagen of America CEO.

-(Reporting By Alexandria Sage; Editing by Joseph White and Alan Crosby)
+Reporting By Alexandria Sage; Editing by Alan Crosby and Dan Grebler